ferayece/BDA/index.md

 I decided to use my github repo as a diary of my master program.
-Because i am reaally really messy, so [i am cleanin' out my closet.](https://www.youtube.com/watch?v=RQ9_TKayu9s) :punch: :punch:
+Because i am reaally really messy, so [i am cleanin' out my closet.](https://www.youtube.com/watch?v=RQ9_TKayu9s)

 ## One more cup of coffee for R